Learn how to monitor changes, roll back to a previous point in time, and more.

-You can easily monitor all changes submitted to your content thanks to the Activity tab.
-Here, your changes are split into two sections: Feed – where you can see the day-to-day actions that have occurred within a given space, and Change History – where you can specifically track changes to your space's content
+You can easily monitor all changes submitted to your content thanks to the history tab.
+Here, your changes are split into two sections: feed, where you can see the day-to-day actions that have occurred within a given space, and change history, where you can specifically track changes to your space's content.

 The change history of a space is where you can specifically see actions that result in content changing.
 These include:

 You can click on any item in the change history list to view your content at the point this change was made.
 This is very similar to how change requests are viewed.

 Rolling back allows admins to revert a space's content to a previous point in time.
 This is great if you've accidentally made a breaking change and need to quickly get back to a previous version of your content.

 Admin users can click the rollback button while viewing a specific history item to roll the space back to this point in time.

 Viewing a previous point in time via the change history

 For as long as a space exists in GitBook, no version of its content is deleted.
 Content is versioned and immutable.